Building Lease Cost

 These are the six most common types of building leases:

 • Net Lease.
-Under a net lease, the tenant pays for rent and utilities plus a share of the property taxes, insurance, and maintenance.
+Under a net lease, the tenant pays for rent and utilities plus a share of the property taxes.

 The building lease agreement should identify the type of lease agreed upon.
 In addition, it should clearly state which party is responsible for each expense and how it will be paid.
 For example, sometimes a renter will pay the landlord for things like utilities, or sometimes they must pay the utility company directly.
 These details should be included in the lease agreement.